SAMMY0909/trackcontainercombine/README.md

-Authors: Alexander Khanov, Soumyananda Goswami with inputs from FTAG package maintainers, the CERN ATLAS Codebase, GitLab ATLAS Software Tutorials (https://atlassoftwaredocs.web.cern.ch/ABtutorial/), xAOD mini Derivation Tutorials (https://twiki.cern.ch/twiki/bin/viewauth/AtlasComputing/XAODMiniTutorialDerivations) and members of the Flavour Algorithms group
+Authors: Alexander Khanov & Soumyananda Goswami with inputs from FTAG package maintainers, the CERN ATLAS Codebase, GitLab ATLAS Software Tutorials (https://atlassoftwaredocs.web.cern.ch/ABtutorial/), xAOD mini Derivation Tutorials (https://twiki.cern.ch/twiki/bin/viewauth/AtlasComputing/XAODMiniTutorialDerivations) and members of the Flavour Algorithms group
 To setup the package, carry out these commands in succession.
 Only works for Release 22 stuff.